Learning from the people you most admire

 1. Who is the person?

-2. What did he or she love that you loved them for loving?
+2. What did they love that you loved them for loving?

 3. What were their flaws or weaknesses?